iohkedu/cardano-education-program/README.md

 ### [ZKP (Zero-Knowledge Proofs) Course](ZKP-and-cryptography-course/README.md)

-Learn the fundamentals of Zero-Knowledge Proofs and their applications in blockchain technology, with a focus on Cardano.
+Learn the fundamentals of zero-knowledge proofs and their applications in blockchain technology, with a focus on Cardano.

 ### [Aiken Module](https://github.com/iohkedu/aiken-module)